 Sign up to receive a special SEAS Career Guide

-Students in the Master of Science program specialize in one of six fields of study:
+Students in the Master of Science program specialize in one of seven fields of study:

 The professional master's degree program prepares students for leadership positions in environmental sustainability.